storedsafe/csv-importer/README.md

 ```
 $ csv-importer.py --help
 Usage: csv-importer.py [-vdsuat]
- --verbose (or -v)              (Boolean) Enable verbose output.
+ --verbose                      (Boolean) Enable verbose output.
- --debug (or -d)                (Boolean) Enable debug output.
+ --debug                        (Boolean) Enable debug output.
  --rc <rc file>                 Use this file to obtain a valid token and a server address.
  --storedsafe (or -s) <Server>  Use this StoredSafe server.
  --user (or -u) <user>          Authenticate as this user to the StoredSafe server.
  --apikey (or -a) <API Key>     Use this unique API key when communicating with the StoredSafe server.
  --token (or -t) <Auth Token>   Use pre-authenticated token instead of --user and --apikey.
+ --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication
  --csv <file>                   File in CSV format to import.
  --separator <char>             Use this character as CSV delimiter. (defaults to ,)
  --json <file>                  Store output (JSON) in this file.
  --fieldnames <fields>          Specify the mapping between columns and field names.
 Has to match exactly.
 Defaults to the Server template.
+ --objectname <field>           Use this field as objectname when storing objects.
+Defaults to the host field from the Server template
  --template <template>          Use this template name for import.
 Name has to match exactly.
 Defaults to the Server template.
  --templateid <template-ID>     Use this template-ID when importing.
  --vault <Vaultname>            Store imported objects in this vault.
 Name has to match exactly.
  --vaultid <Vault-ID>           Store imported objects in this Vault-ID.
- --objectname <field>           Use this field as objectname when storing objects.
-(Defaults to the host field from the Server template)
+ --create-vault                 (Boolean) Create missing vaults.
+ --policy <policy-id>           Use this password policy for newly created vaults.
+(Default to 7)
+ --description <text>           Use this as description for any newly created vault.
+(Default to "Created by csv-importer.")
  --allow-duplicates             (Boolean) Allow duplicates when importing.
  --no-rest                      Operate in off-line mode, do not attempt to use the REST API.
  --skip-first-line              Skip first line of input.
 A CSV file usually has headers, use this to skip them.
  --remove-extra-columns         Remove any extra columns the if CSV file has more columns than the template.
+ --stuff-extra <field>          Add data from extranous columns to this field.
  --list-vaults                  List all vaults accessible to the authenticated user.
  --list-templates               List all available templates.
  --list-fieldnames              List all fieldnames in the specified template. (--template or --templateid)